Fraud Defense Lawyers in Hollywood

 - Green card, visas, and passport fraud

 - Owning a business without proper licensing

-Unfortunately, in their zeal for justice, law enforcement sometimes exaggerates a fraud charge, or even simply mistakenly identifies a defendant.
-If you have been unfairly accused, seek representation from our fraud lawyers in Hollywood so Magilligan Law can protect your rights.
-Our attorneys are highly skilled at representing clients who are being accused of multiple types of fraud, both in the state court or even the federal court, where the penalties are even more severe.
+Unfortunately, in their zeal for justice, law enforcement sometimes exaggerates a fraud charge or even simply mistakenly identifies a defendant.
+If you have been unfairly accused, seek representation from our fraud lawyers in Hollywood, so Magilligan Law can protect your rights.
+Our criminal defense attorneys are highly skilled at representing clients who are being accused of multiple types of fraud, both in the state court or even the federal court, where the penalties are even more severe.

 Public Assistance Fraud Penalties in Florida

 Public assistance fraud is a form of fraud where an individual is charged for fraudulently manipulating any public program.
 These include but are not limited to assistance, services, and/or benefits provided by a federally or state-funded program.

 The most common of these is “Welfare Fraud,” as outlined in Section 414.39 of Florida’s Statutes; these offenses often include: